palewire/first-news-app/docs/index.rst

     @app.route("/")
     def index():
+        template = 'index.html'
-        return render_template('index.html')
+        return render_template(template)

-Return to your command-line interface and create a directory to store your templates in `the default location Flask expects <http://flask.pocoo.org/docs/quickstart/#rendering-templates>`_.
+Now return to your command-line interface and create a directory to store your templates in `the default location Flask expects <http://flask.pocoo.org/docs/quickstart/#rendering-templates>`_.

 .. code-block:: bash